pbinkley/microcopying_1940/index.markdown

 one thing that bothers me would be the matter of what to get.
 In the Mexican archives there is an enormous collection.
-On the other hand, any basic body of materials that you would want, at least for the colonial period, for Mexico should come <span style="page" id="page138">[p.138]</span> from Seville and not from Mexico itself.
+On the other hand, any basic body of materials that you would want, at least for the colonial period, for Mexico should come <span class="page" id="page138">[p.138]</span> from Seville and not from Mexico itself.
 There are certain parts of the Mexican archives that could be reproduced very quickly, certain fundamental series, but the bulk of that archive certainly is not of the character that you would want